metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/01-basic_flow.md

     Client->>+METAPLEX_TOKEN_METADATA_PROGRAM: Create Master Edition
 ```

 The above instructions will get bundled up into one instruction and sent to the Solana network.
-Once successful your token account has a bonafide NFT Master Edition in it, we can run an auction where we auction off Limited Edition prints!
+Once successful your token account has a bona-fide NFT Master Edition in it, we can run an auction where we auction off Limited Edition prints!
 Let's say we want to auction off three such prints.

 ### 2. The Auction

 5. Next, we create a token vault using the `init_vault` endpoint of the token vault contract.
 We'll store our master edition token in it by adding it to the vault using the `add_token_to_inactive_vault` endpoint.
-This will create a safety deposit box in the vault that contains the the token.
+This will create a safety deposit box in the vault that contains the token.
 6. Then we will call the `activate_vault` command which **Activates** the vault, locking everything inside.
 7. We now **Combine** the vault using `combine_vault`, which is to say, we "open it," so the current authority could, if they wanted, withdraw the tokens inside it.
 The Auction Manager can only work with vaults in this state, which is why we have to go through the **Activation** phase to get here even though it seems a little nonsensical.
 [See the in depth guide](./deep_dive/token_vault) for more color on why these different states exist.
 8. Next up, we create the auction, and we say its resource is this vault.
 The auction has not yet been started, but it has the right resource (the vault).
 We do this via the `create_auction` command on the Auction contract.
 9. Now that we have an auction and a vault, we can go and call the `init_auction_manager` endpoint on the Metaplex contract with both of these accounts among a few others to create an AuctionManager, which ties them both together.
 Note that `init_auction_manager` takes a special struct called AuctionManagerSettings that allows one to specify how many winners there are and what winners get which items from which safety deposit box.
 At this point, we can't yet start the auction.
-The AuctionManager is in an invalidated state and we need to validate it.
-We do this by validating that the safety deposit boxes we provided to it in the vault have actually what we said are in them when we provided the AuctionManager with it's settings struct.
+The AuctionManager is in an invalidated state, and we need to validate it.
+We do this by validating that the safety deposit boxes we provided to it in the vault have actually what we said are in them when we provided the AuctionManager with its settings struct.
 10. Before we begin validation, we call `set_authority` on both the vault and auction to change its authority to the auction manager, so that it has control over both of those structs.
 This is a requirement for the validation phase and the rest of the contract lifecycle. **Now you no longer have control over your items.**
 11. We call the `validate_safety_deposit_box` endpoint on the Metaplex contract with the one safety deposit box in the vault, and the logic in this endpoint checks that there are exactly 3 printing tokens from the right mint in this box, matching the 3 printing tokens we promised it would have in our AuctionManagerSettings.
 Once we do this, and because this is the only safety deposit box in the vault, the AuctionManager is now validated.
 12. We now call `start_auction` on the Metaplex contract, which, because the AuctionManager has authority over the Auction, calls `start_auction` on the Auction contract, and the auction begins!